-A vast, silent landscape of ancient riverbeds, pastel coloured stretches of sandy desert and amazing rock formations known as jebels, the desertscape of Wadi Rum represents some of the most stunning countryside on the planet.
+With a vast, silent landscape of ancient riverbeds, pastel coloured stretches of sandy desert and amazing rock formations known as jebels, the desertscape of Wadi Rum encompasses some of the most stunning scenery in all of Jordan.
 Wadi Rum possesses unspoiled natural beauty forged by millions of years of geological formation, erosion and evolution.
 Split by networks of canyons and ravines, spanned by naturally formed rock bridges and watered by hidden springs, the jebels (essentially mountains) offer awesome opportunities for scrambling, rock climbing and trekking.
-Optional excursions aboard 4 x 4's allow visitors to view the surrounding scenery up-close.
+Optional excursions aboard 4x4 vehicles allow visitors to view the surrounding scenery up-close.

 To get you started with planning your holiday to Wadi Rum, we have showcased below some popular itineraries requested by our clients which we hope will inspire your visit to Jordan